 |Vampire Bat Form||2||60% Attack delay|

 |Fungus Form||12||Confusing Touch|

 |Claws mutation||+2 × Claws ranks||Wearing gloves negates this|

-Your base damage is then increased by by 1 for each skill level you have in unarmed combat (though this bonus is divided by 5 when in Bat Form).
-This base damage is then further modified by your strength, Fighting skill, and other factors.
+Your base damage is then increased by 1 for each skill level you have in unarmed combat (though this bonus is divided by 5 when in Bat Form).
+This base damage is then further modified by your strength, fighting skill, and other factors.